 Each year, the Compensation Committee considers grants for executive officers and employees based on recommendations from the CEO, as well as the factors described above.
 With respect to newly hired executives, the size of the initial equity grants are determined based on the individual's position, experience and competitive market information.
-For employees, a new hire grant will generally be made at the first regularly scheduled meeting of the Compensation Committee following commencement of employment.
+For employees, during 2012, new hire grants were generally made at the first regularly scheduled meeting of the Compensation Committee following commencement of employment.
+Beginning in March 2013, new hire grants are generally made at the date of hire.
 The exercise price for options equals the fair market value of our common stock on the date of the grant.